incepnizer/Resume-To-Job-Matcher/README.md

 # Resume-To-Job-Matcher
 ## Description
 A Google Chrome Extension that scans job pages and informs the user how similar the job posting's requirements are to his or her resume.
-Also provides potential additions the user can make to improve their chances of getting the job.

 ## Details
 * Written in Javascript and HTML (planning on adding CSS styling soon).